 Getting married last year was a refresher course in boundaries.
-If our families had got their way, we’d have been trussed up like something out of Coming To America or even My Big Fat Gipsy Wedding, with five hundred guests – all of them ‘aunties’ and ‘uncles’ don’t you know – ‘Sexual Chocolate’ for a performer, and my stepfather seated at the back instead of standing at my side….
+If our families had their way, the wedding would have been very Coming To America.
+Or, yes, even My Big Fat Gypsy Wedding.
+There would have been five hundred guests–all of them ‘aunties’ and ‘uncles’, don’t you know–‘Sexual Chocolate’ for a performer, and my stepfather seated at the back instead of standing at my side.

-We can build family up in our mind to be some almighty force and as long as we decide that they or certain members have all of the power and we ‘must’ do this and we ‘should’ do that, we take a lesser role and end up being treated like a child.
+We can build family up in our mind to be some almighty force.
+As long as we decide that they or certain members have all of the power and we ‘must’ do this and we ‘should’ do that, we take a lesser role and end up being treated like a child.

 You’re not being disrespectful to your family by 1) choosing to be the adult you are with your own life and 2) having boundaries.
 It’s an unrealistic expectation whether you or they have it, to be expected to base your identity, worth and happiness around whether you’re pleasing a group of people.

-Boundaries don’t mean that you don’t love or care about them or that you will lose approval or even lose them out of your life completely, and if the latter is the case, that’s a very insecure existence that you cannot sustain.
+Boundaries don’t mean that you don’t love or care about them or that you will lose approval.
+They don’t mean that you lose them out of your life completely.
+And if the latter is the case, that’s a very insecure existence that you cannot sustain.

-You ‘growing up’ and having your own life that includes them shouldn’t be something that threatens your family but yes, sometimes it’s how they feel.
+You ‘growing up’ and having your own life that includes them shouldn’t be something that threatens your family.
+Still, sometimes it’s how they feel.
 Being a doormat is only going to make you miserable and continue the dysfunction.

-I get so many people asking me how I deal with family trying to bust boundaries and I get just as many declaring that boundaries are “impossible” with family, which just isn’t true.
-Granted, there are some people, family or not, who will try to get their way by hook or by crook because they’re at the abusive end of the spectrum and just like you don’t negotiate with terrorists, I wouldn’t negotiate with your emotional health.
-It is painful to have to distance or even completely opt out for your safety, but if doing so allows you to live your life without torment, take it.
-If you’re thinking you can people please to create a tipping point of change, you’re making the mistake of seeing you as an extension of these people which is co-dependency.
+I get so many people asking me how I deal with my family trying to bust boundaries.
+And I get just as many declaring that boundaries are “impossible” with family, which just isn’t true.
+Granted, there are some people, family or not, who will try to get their way by hook or by crook because they’re at the abusive end of the spectrum.
+And just like you don’t negotiate with terrorists, I wouldn’t negotiate with your emotional health.
+It is painful to have to distance or even completely opt out for your safety.
+It is.
+But if doing so allows you to live your life without torment, take it.
+If you think you can people-please to create a tipping point of change, you’re making the mistake of seeing you as an extension of these people.
+This is codependency.

-They’re going to respond however they’re going to respond and experience has taught me that it’s best not to go around with your fancy-pants boundaries expecting people to be rewarding you, praising you, or even telling them about how you want things to be.
+They’re going to respond however they’re going to respond.
+Experience has taught me that it’s best not to go around with your fancy-pants boundaries expecting people to reward or praise you.
+Don’t tell them about how you want things to be.
 Just get on with it.

-It’s been a process of trial and error and it will be a process of trial and error for you.
-Learn as you go, don’t expect to get it ‘right’ first time or even the fifth or fifteenth time but do realise that you will gradually see progress over time although you might not recognise it at the time.
+It’s been a process of trial and error for me and it be for you too.
+Learn as you go.
+Don’t expect to get it ‘right’ first time or even the fifth or fifteenth time.
+Do realise, though, that you will gradually see progress over time, although you might not recognise in the moment.

-I worked out several years ago after a stern talking to from my acupuncturist about holding myself hostage on phone calls, that I didn’t need to say “My boundary is that I don’t want to spend two hours on the phone with you draining the sh*t out of me each day”; I just needed to show it by having shorter calls, having opt out reasons ready, and saying something as simple as “I can’t talk right now”.
+Several years ago after a stern talking-to from my acupuncturist about holding myself hostage on phone calls, I finally embraced the truth.
+I didn’t need to say “My boundary is that I don’t want to spend two hours on the phone with you draining the sh*t out of me each day”.
+I just needed to show it by having shorter calls.
+Having opt-out reasons ready, and saying something as simple as “I can’t talk right now” also helped.
 The sky did not fall down.

 Some people if given an inch will take a mile.
 Or they’ll at least try.
 Just because someone takes the chance and asks, doesn’t mean that asking equals you must acquiesce.

-They can and will try the guilt card but it’s best to stick to the facts.
-I appreciate that I came out of my mother’s womb or that somebody else did something for me, but that doesn’t mean that I owe boundary busts.
+They can and will try the guilt card, but it’s best to stick to the facts.
+I appreciate that I came out of my mother’s womb or that somebody else did something for me.
+That said, it doesn’t mean that I owe boundary busts.

 Do stuff because you want to and would do it without expecting something back.
 Don’t do it for approval or to put an IOU in the system.

-Family doesn’t equal being contracted do criminal work.
+Family doesn’t equal being contracted to do criminal work.

 If you’re the only one being expected to compromise, that’s not compromising; it’s losing.

 Don’t be wishy-washy and passive.
-I know it’s easy to agree now, backtrack later or to make disagreeing noises or vague protestations without actually saying ‘No’ or whatever it is you’re being indirect about, but when you hint, that means no direct message and opening you up to negotiation.
-I offered to do something, they then asked for something else, I did say no but then I also sort of intimated that I might be able to do the other.
+I know it’s easy to agree now, backtrack later or to make disagreeing noises or vague protestations without actually saying ‘No’ or whatever it is you’re being indirect about.
+When you hint, though, that means no direct message and opening you up to negotiation.
+I offered to do something, they then asked for something else.
+I did say no but then I also sort of intimated that I might be able to do the other.
 This morning I said, “This is what I’m doing [the original offer]” and they accepted it.
 Be direct and firm.